Luheto/Customer-Booking-Analysis/README.md

 ___
 ## Notes & attribution

-The short executive summary is available in the repo as Executive Summary.pdf.
+The short executive summary is available in the repo as <a href="https://github.com/Luheto/Customer-Booking-Analysis/blob/main/Executive%20Summary.pdf">Executive Summary.pdf<a/>.

 ___
 ## License